 Duties of the President

 The President shall have the power to sign or veto all resolutions passed by the General Assembly of the SGA within five (5) working days.
-Any legislation bill not signed or vetoed within this time shall be considered approved.
+Any legislation not signed or vetoed within this time shall be considered approved.

 To faithfully execute all acts of the Assembly;